thrimal/PHP_Assignment/Readme.txt

 5. **Run Project**
    - Before you run or start writing any program in PHP, you should start Apache and MYSQL using XAMPP control panel.
-   - Then copy that project folder to C:/XAMPP/htdocs.
+   - Then copy this project folder to C:/XAMPP/htdocs.
    - Open the browser and type http://localhost/assignment.
    - Thats all.